kevkim-codes/anthos-hydrated-config/docs/platform/config.md

 # Managing Configurations

-## GitOps & Repository Syncing

-## Abstract Namespaces

-## Cluster Selectors

-## Namespace Isolation

-## Drift Management

----
-## Lab
+Overview on Config Management.

 At the end of the last section you were left with the following running in your project.

 - Prod-primary cluster (prod1): ACM installed with Terraform
 - Prod-secondary cluster (prod2): No ACM installed
 - Stage cluster: You added terraform code to create the cluster and install ACM

 In this next section you will install ACM manually on prod-secondary then utilize the features of Anthos Config Manager

+**Objectives**

+- Configure ACM to Sync with Repo
+- Implement Abstract Namespaces
+- Exercise Namespace Isolation
+- Implement Cluster Selectors
+- Exercise Drift Management

+## Before you begin
+To get started with this lab you’ll need to install tooling, set a few variables and provision the environment.
+Follow the steps below to prepare your lab.

-### Prerequisites
+### Task: Install Tools

-Tools:

 - [Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html)
 - [GitHub's cli gh](https://github.com/cli/cli)

-If you completed the previous exercise, skip this step as your project will already be setup.

-If you did not complete the previous section, the following steps will setup a project to the state needed in this section.
+### Task: Clone Lab Repository
 Clone the repository onto your local computer and change into the directory.

 ```shell
 git clone sso://user/crgrant/anthos-workshop -b v2
 cd anthos-workshop
 ```

+### Task: Set Lab Variables

 Set global variables that are used throughout the workshop